ddcwork/sales/README.txt

 For Database code there are no tests written, since that is an embedded database having crud operations.

 CreateOffer for a product has been implemented by assuming offer information is available in embedded database.
-Exception handling, JUnit tests have been implemented in this project with OOP concepts.
+Exception handling, JUnit tests have been implemented in this project.

 URL pattern to Test: